-1. 2.
-Membership
+2. Membership

-The Ethics Commission shall be comprised of five (5) regular members and two (2) alternates of whomalternate members.
-All members of the Ethics Commission shall be electors of the Town.
+The Ethics Commission shall be comprised of five (5) regular members and two (2) alternates of whom shall be electors of the Town.
 Political minority rules shall apply for the membership of this commission.

 The Regular Members shall include: